top of page

 FHA loans have benefits such as lower down payment requirements and flexible credit score criteria, making them attractive options for home buyers.

-Using a non-occupant co-borrower can increase your chances of loan approval, lower down payment requirements, and share responsibility for mortgage payments.
+Using a non-occupant co-borrower can boost your approval odds, enable you to qualify for FHA’s low down payment options, and share responsibility for mortgage payments.

 Quick Navigation - Click the link below to jump to that section..